 Ice Is Found Throughout Our Solar System

-A long time ago, in our very own solar system . . .
-The processes that formed our solar system a little over 4.5 billion years ago helped to distribute the ices.
-Close to the Sun, it was too hot for water and other ices to condense.
-Instead, rocky materials and metals collected near the Sun to form the smaller rocky planets.
-Farther out, beyond the asteroid belt, the ices were able to condense in the colder reaches of space, forming the cores of Jupiter, Saturn, Uranus, and Neptune — the gas giants — and their moons.
-Beyond the gas giants, the Kuiper belt and Oort cloud are host to the leftovers of solar system formation, small icy rocky bodies (yes, including Pluto!), and icy comets.
+The processes that formed our solar system a little over 4.5 billion years ago helped to distribute different types of ice.
+Close to the Sun, temperatures were too hot for water and other ices to condense.
+Instead, rocky materials and metals formed the smaller rocky planets.
+Farther out, beyond the asteroid belt, ices condensed in the colder reaches of space, forming the cores of Jupiter, Saturn, Uranus, and Neptune — the gas giants — and their moons.
+Beyond the gas giants, the Kuiper belt and Oort cloud are host to the leftovers of solar system formation, small icy rocky bodies (including Pluto), and icy comets.

 Ice Exists on Our Nearby Neighbors

-If the inner, rocky planets formed in a part of the solar system that was too hot for ices to condense, where did all the ice come from?
-There are two primary sources: first, the planets themselves, and second, delivery by comets (not unlike having pizza delivered to your home . . .).
+The inner, rocky planets formed in a part of the solar system that was too hot for ices to condense.
+There are two primary sources for ice on Earth and our nearby neighbors: the planets themselves, and delivery by comets.

 The freezing point of carbon dioxide is –108°F (–78°C); pure ammonia's freezing point is –107°F (–77°C).
 These ices could exist in the coldest places on Earth, but the substances do not exist naturally in sufficient amounts.

 Ice has not always been present on Earth's surface; during periods of geologic history Earth's climate has been warmer.
-Our climate also has been colder at times in the past, causing the ice to expand across Earth's surface.
+Earth has also had colder “ice ages” in the past, causing ice to expand across Earth's surface.